uinstinct/TextHand/src/assets/rules.md

 After you have *generated* the images, you will be able to see that the generated container shows the last snapshot of the last page.
 If you again want to regenerate this page, you will have to make atleast **1 change** in the text area.

+### Problems

+- When text is wrapping, the next line is being shifted a little towards the left.
+(*Check the initial preserve indentation value*)

 ### Randomization